-What Happened?
-Vanguard's reason for shifting away from MSCI indexes, cost-cutting, is plausible.
+Vanguard’s reason for shifting away from MSCI indexes, cost-cutting, is plausible.
 The Vanguard brand, in large part, is built around the fact that investors view the company as the purveyor of some of the lowest-cost ETFs and mutual funds on the market.

 All that is to say unless Vanguard publicly discloses another reason for parting ways with MSCI, the cost issue will have suffice as the explanation.
 What is clear is that the change is not just big news, it is big.
 Period.
 It is the largest ever international index switch, according to FTSE.

 “Today’s agreement with Vanguard underlines FTSE’s continuing growth as a global brand,” said Mark Makepeace, Chief Executive of the FTSE Group, in a statement.
 “With the switch, FTSE will become the third-largest equity exchange traded product index benchmark provider globally, with more than $124 billion in ETF assets benchmarked to FTSE indices.”

 “MSCI is the gold standard of global and international equity indexes – the near-universal choice of professional investors.
 We plan to deepen our partnership with MSCI to help deliver the highest quality products and portfolio construction to our clients,” said Mark Wiedman, global head of iShares, in an email to members of the media sent on Tuesday.

 The role South Korea’s status as an emerging market played in Vanguard’s decision to move to the FTSE Emerging Markets Index is a point of speculation.
 South Korea’s emerging markets status has been hotly contested.